marios-tyrovolas/TCEC-FCM-Algorithms/README.md

 ### General Info
 ***
-This repository contains the source code developed and used in the paper: *"Causal Effect Analysis in Large-Scale Fuzzy Cognitive Maps for Explainable Artificial Intelligence (XAI)"* written by **Marios Tyrovolas**, **Nikolaos D. Kallimanis**, and **Chrysostomos Stylios**.
+This repository contains the source code developed and used in the paper: *"Advancing Explainable AI with Causal Analysis in Large-Scale Fuzzy Cognitive Maps"* written by **Marios Tyrovolas**, **Nikolaos D. Kallimanis**, and **Chrysostomos Stylios**.
 ***

 <p align="center">